Demi Lovato's Mom Breaks Her Silence on the Singer's Overdose

 "It's something that, if it has not touched your family's life right now, before this gets any better, it has every chance of doing that," she said.
 "So thank you for helping me speak out.
 I want to do whatever I can in this fight and fight with whoever will help."

 Lovato was hospitalized for the overdose back in July.
-The news came just a few weeks after the Grammy nominee released "Sober"—a song in which she apologizes for breaking her sobriety.
+The news came just a few weeks after the Grammy nominee released "Sober"—a song in which she apologized for breaking her sobriety.
 She had also celebrated six years of sobriety in March.

 After news of the hospitalization broke, several celebrities shared their hopes and prayers for Lovato on social media, including Ellen DeGeneres and Joe Jonas.
 Her ex, Wilmer Valderrama, also rushed to be by her side.
 It wasn't until her rep spoke out that fans learned Lovato was "awake with her family."